sanderboele/micropython-MH-Z14A/README.md

 # micropython-MH-Z14A
-Micropython library for the MH-Z14A NDIR CO2 sensor.
+Very simple Micropython library for the MH-Z14A NDIR CO2 sensor.
 Tested to work with ESP32 and probably works with ESP8266

 # Connections: